wowlsh93/hamanet/README.md

 - NetPacket

-  This is a buffer for read data from raw soxket. when recv event happens. and send data for sending when send event happens
+  This is a buffer for read data from raw socket when recv event happens and send data for sending when send event happens

 - NetIO